kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 The default value is `document`.

-A server that supports the Priority header field SHOULD transmit HTTP responses in the order of their urgency: `blocking` first, followed by `document`, followed by `non-blocking`.
+A server SHOULD transmit HTTP responses in the order of their urgency:
+`blocking` first, followed by `document`, followed by `non-blocking`.

 The following example shows a request for a CSS file with the urgency set to `blocking`: